influxdata/docs-v2/content/influxdb/cloud/monitor-alert/checks/create.md

 ## Create a deadman check as an InfluxDB task

-To add a check for when data stops, you can create a deadman check.
+To check when data stops, create a deadman check.

 1. Use the InfluxDB UI, CLI, or Influx API to create a task.
 2. Include the following Flux script in your task: